 Test wicketkeeper Mark Boucher no longer appears to feature in South Africa’s one-day plans.

 Test spinner Imran Tahir was not included in South Africa’s squad but one-day regulars, off-spinner Johan Botha and left-armer Robin Peterson, will carry out spinning duties.
+Other one-day specialists include batsmen Faf du Plessis and JP Duminy.

 The withdrawal through injury of batsman Dean Elgar means that fast bowler Rory Kleinveldt, who has appeared in Twenty20 internationals, is the only player in the South African squad who does not have a one-day cap.